Skip to main content

 In the Comparison Fields section, you can set comparison parameters for grouping:

-• Field Name - the field to be used in the tokens fields.<Field Name>
+• Field Name - the final name of the field to be displayed in the aggregation

-• Search Task - the search task whose fields will be used for comparison
+• Search Task - the search task that generates the incident

 Functional Fields

-In the Functional Fields section, you can set fields to be displayed in the group.
+In the Functional Fields section, you can configure calculations in the group.

-• Field Name - the field to be used in the tokens fields.<Field Name>
+• Field Name - the final name of the field to be displayed in the aggregation

-• Function - the function that will be applied to the field from the search task results
+• Function - the function that will be applied to the field from the incident The following functions are currently supported:

-• Search Task - the search task whose fields will be used for comparison
+• Search Task - the search task that generates the incident

 Using fields from this section is convenient, for example, when you need to specify in the group card which hosts were mentioned in all incidents of the group.